 Also Known As: Giant Red Cedar, Shinglewood, Canoe Cedar

 Key Actions: Antibacterial, Antifungal, Expectorant, Antiseptic, Disinfectant

 Medicinal Uses: Colds, flu, congestion, athlete’s foot, ringworm, cuts, bruises.

 Also Known As: Yellow Cedar, Arbor vitae

 Meridians: Lung, Spleen, Bladder, Kidney

-Parts Most Frequently Used: Flower, Herb, Leaves
+Parts Most Frequently Used: Flower, Herb, Leaf

 Flavors/Temps: Bitter, Pungent, Aromatic, Warming

-History/Folklore: The Western Red Cedar (Thuja plicata), Yellow Cedar (Cupressus nootkatensis) and the Mexican White Cedar (Cupressus lusitanica) are all actually cypress trees.
+History/Folklore: The Western Red Cedar (Thuja plicata), Yellow Cedar (Cupressus nootkatensis), and the Mexican White Cedar (Cupressus lusitanica) are all actually cypress trees.
 The healing properties remain essentially the same as the cedar’s.
-Red Cedar is one of the most important commercial logging trees in the Western United States.
+Red cedar is one of the most important commercial logging trees in the Western United States.
 It holds a major role in Native American tribes of the Pacific Northwest.
-The wood, bark, limbs and roots were used to provide a wide variety of needs ranging from shelter to cooking to medicinal uses.
-Spiritually Red Cedar was used ritually in ceremonies.
-It is a symbol of cleansing, protection, prosperity and healing.
+The wood, bark, limbs, and roots were used to provide a wide variety of needs ranging from shelter to cooking to medicinal uses.
+Spiritually red cedar was used ritually in ceremonies.
+It is a symbol of cleansing, protection, prosperity, and healing.
 It is known to drive out negative energies and attract good influences Most preparations call for boiling the medicinal parts to make a decoction or tea or infusion.

 Cause of Allergies or Asthma?